majorpbx/DOM-Game-ID-Search/README.md

 # DOM-Game-ID-Search
-Script to quickly find your GameID
+Script to quickly find your GameID in DAT-o-MATIC.

 Usage: